These are the mnemonics I've come across as an EMT. If you know of a variation, or one I haven't posted here, please email me.

 OPQRST PASTMED

-• This this is the list the mnemonic for evaluating a medical patient.
+• This is the list the mnemonic for evaluating a medical patient.

 • Onset (this event)